An Empirical Bayes Approach for Multiple Tissue eQTL Analysis: Introduction

-In this paper we introduce and study a multivariate, hierarchical Bayesian model for the simultaneous analysis of eQTLs in multiple tissues, which we call {\em MT-eQTL} (MT stands for multi-tissue).
+{ In this paper we introduce and study a hierarchical Bayesian model for the simultaneous analysis of eQTL in multiple tissues.
+We particularly focus on cis-eQTL, where a SNP is located near the transcription start site of a gene.
+We call the method {\em MT-eQTL} (MT stands for multi-tissue).
 The {\em dimension} of the MT-eQTL model is equal to the number of tissues.
-Importantly, we do not seek to model the full expression and genotype data, but focus instead on the vector $\bz$ of Fisher transformed correlations between expression and genotype across tissues.
-Figure \ref{fig:right} (upper panel) shows a density scatter plot of the z-statistics for the lung and thyroid data from GTEx (December 2012 freeze).
-The lower panel illustrates the results of the MT-eQTL model: z pairs close to the origin for which no eQTLs are detected have been removed, resulting in the central white region; detected eQTLs are colored according to whether an eQTL is detected in both tissues (blue points) or a single tissue (red and green points).
-Our analyses are restricted to local (sometimes referred to as `cis') gene-SNP pairs for which the SNP is within a fixed genomic distance of the coding region of the gene.
+In this paper, we primarily consider a moderate dimension, typically between 1 and 10.} Importantly, we do not seek to model the full expression and genotype data, but focus instead on the vector $\bz$ of Fisher transformed correlations between expression and genotype across tissues.
+Figure \ref{fig:right} (upper panel) shows a density scatter plot of the z-statistics for the lung and thyroid data from GTEx pilot data freeze as reported by \cite{ardlie2015genotype}.
+The lower panel illustrates the results of the MT-eQTL model: z pairs close to the origin for which no eQTL are detected have been removed, resulting in the central white region; detected eQTL are colored according to whether an eQTL is detected in both tissues (light gray points) or a single tissue (dark gray and black points). {Our model explicitly captures patterns of variation in the presence or absence of eQTL, as well as the heterogeneity of effect sizes across tissues.}

-We briefly describe some of the key features of the MT-eQTL model; a detailed description is given in Section \ref{sec:model}.
-MT-eQTL explicitly captures patterns of variation in the presence or absence of eQTLs, as well as the heterogeneity of effect sizes across tissues.
-It accommodates variation in the number of samples and the degree of donor overlap among the tissues.
-The MT-eQTL model explicitly accounts for correlations in effect sizes arising from biological factors such as the relationship between tissues, and experimental factors such as donor overlap among tissues.
-Lastly, the MT-eQTL model has the desirable property of being marginally consistent: roughly speaking, the model for a subset of tissues can be obtained from the full model via marginalization.

-Fitting of the MT-eQTL model from the $\bz$-vectors of local gene-SNP pairs is carried out via empirical Bayes using an approximate EM algorithm that is fast enough to accommodate the analysis of real data sets on a desktop computer.
-The fitted model provides, for any given $\bz$-vector, posterior probabilities for each binary configuration of eQTL absence (0) or presence (1) across tissues.
-We test for gene-SNP pairs having an eQTL in some tissue by adaptive thresholding of the local false discovery rate derived from the fitted model.
-Assessment of tissue specificity are obtained from the posterior probabilities of non-zero configurations.